danya/react-local/README.md

   )
 ```

-**The difference between these two results is ability of UglifyJS to change names of React properties to shorter one.**
+### Speed improvements

+Using JSX you really often call the same function, but always directly (`o.a.createElement`).
+Using local variable to access the same object property is **nearly 40% faster** ([see benchmarks](https://jsperf.com/call-to-object-method)).

+### Size improvements

+Honestly, there is almost **NO size effect if you use gzip**, but if you do not (why?!) it can help your to reduce bundle size (just always `l` instead of always `o.a.createElement`). _Also amount of code browser need to parse is less anyway._

 Let's analyze minified version of codes above created by Webpack production mode. (`React.default` showed here as not minified for better understanding, in real bundle it will something like `o.a`).
+The difference between these two results is ability of UglifyJS to change names of React properties to shorter one.

-- With `react-local`:
+- with `react-local`:

 ```javascript
 const { Fragment: u, createElement: l } = React.default
 const a = l(u, null, l('h1', null, 'Header'), l('p', null, 'Text'))
 ```

-- Without `react-local`:
+- without `react-local`:

 ```javascript
 const a = React.default.createElement(